eshaan312/abstram/README.md

 #### Memory:
 - **Region inference:**
   - Nisse's main feature is memory-safety using region inference.
     - At compile-time, each heap-allocated data structure in this language has a value that tells the compiler what point it needs to be freed at (AKA the lifetime).
     - By default, this value is set to the point that all dependent data stops being accessed in the scope it was defined in, but when you, for example, assign the value to a global array that's accessed right before the the main function returns, it'll end up being freed at the end of the program.

   - Sometimes developers can accidentally change the lifetimes of heap allocations even when they didn't mean to, which can result in a potentially massive runtime cost.
-Therefore, every time a lifetime is changed, the developer needs to use the `sign` keyword which takes two arguments: the amount of blocks on the heap that'll be given raised lifetimes, and the higher-scope variable that depends on the heap allocation.(this feature is only used for compile-time confirmation and can be turned off when you compile using the `--no-sign` flag)
+    - Therefore, every time a lifetime is changed, the developer needs to use the `sign` keyword which takes two arguments: the amount of blocks on the heap that'll be given raised lifetimes, and the higher-scope variable that depends on the heap allocation.
+    - This feature is only used for compile-time confirmation and can be turned off when you compile using the `--no-sign` flag.

   - **TL;DR:** Dependency-checking lets you mostly treat the language like it's garbage-collected, even though it isn't.

 - **Potential concerns:**
   - If 'A' owns 'B', 'B' owns 'C', and 'C' owns 'A', what will happen?